 Working from Home Tips

-To give you some background, I was doing home-based work prior to all the COVID chaos, for the best part of two years.
-Lockdown certainly bought it's own challenges, I agree.
-With the kids being at home and occasionally my husband (not entirely sure who was more distracting, my 2 kids or him, to be honest) but we worked through it and succeeded in balancing a productive work and home-schooling day!
-For most this wasn't easy, in fact you may have found yourself rocking in the corner of the kitchen, rummaging for the last of the chocolate haul, clutching that expensive bottle of gin you swore would be for special occasions only (I was very nearly this person in the early days of 2021, on discovering how unwilling my 8 year old was to work independently) What you have to remember is it's a huge adjustment for you.
+I was doing home-based work before all the COVID chaos for the best part of two years to give you some background.
+Lockdown indeed bought its own challenges, I agree.
+With the kids being at home and occasionally my husband (not entirely sure who was more distracting, my 2 kids or him, to be honest) but we worked through it.
+We succeeded in balancing a productive work and home-schooling day!
+For most, this wasn't easy.
+You may have found yourself rocking in the corner of the kitchen or perhaps rummaging for the last of the chocolate haul last Halloween.
+You could have also found yourself clutching that expensive bottle of gin you swore would be for special occasions only.
+(I was very nearly this person in 2020, on discovering how unwilling my 8-year-old was to work independently) What you have to remember is it's a huge adjustment for you.
 It takes time to set new routines.
 It takes motivation and discipline.

 There is no magic wand or set formula to make you a productive homeworker.
-Implementing the following tips has helped me to achieve just that.
+However, implementing the following tips has helped me to achieve just that.

 HAVE A SET START AND FINISH TIME